tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 It was about twenty minutes later when I finally, reached the campsite.

-I breathed a sigh of relief when I noticed there were several other campers there too.
+I breathed a sigh of relief when I noticed there were several other hikers there too.

 Feeling exhausted, I decided to camp there for the night.

-After setting up my tent, I decided to have something to eat, before going to sleep.
+After setting up my tent, I had something to eat, before going to sleep.

-It was around 11 PM when I was awoken by someone (Or something) calling my name.
+Around 11 PM, I was awoken by someone (Or something) calling my name.

 At first, I thought it was a dream that was until I heard it again.